-The pro-democracy disturbances in Egypt and throughout the Middle East persisted for months, and regular demonstrations are still ongoing in many places.
-Unlike the Ecuadorian attempted coup, the Arab Spring was not a one-off incident that hit and blew over in a matter of hours, and as such I didn’t visit all of the locations on my planned Middle East trip (though they remain firmly on my list for some future date).
+The pro-democracy disturbances in Egypt and throughout the Middle East have seemingly been ongoing for years, and regular demonstrations are still ongoing in many places.
+Unlike the Ecuadorian attempted coup, the Arab Spring was not a one-off incident that hit and blew over in a matter of hours, and the situation in Egypt right now has many travelers canceling their trips to the country.
+I ended up not visiting all of the locations on my planned Middle East trip (though they remain firmly on my list for some future date).

 The issue in Quito by comparison may have sent tanks and troops to the streets in hoards, making for some pretty scary looking news reports, but in reality the situation was resolved relatively quickly, and there appeared to be little risk in that instance of a repeat performance, contributing to my decision to visit the county.
 Read the news and check out the country’s history of disputes to make an informed analysis.

 How great is the risk if there is a recurrence?

 Finding yourself knee high with your pack above your head in the midst of water flooding is unpleasant, but clearly represents a different level of risk compared to widespread and potentially fatal violence.
 If the country or place you’re planning on visiting has seen recent trouble sufficient to be considered a risky place to visit, it’s worth weighing up the impact of the risk if it does recur.
 I unfortunately didn’t end up taking my trip to Japan following the tsunami.
 After the initial concerns passed that there would be a secondary tsunami, the situation at the Fukushima nuclear plant was ongoing and uncertain, so it was not something I wanted to face.